RonIovine/pshell/README.md

 ### UDP/Unix (datagram) clients
 The UDP/Unix based servers use one of the datagram clients for interactivce access.
-There is a client for access to a single datagram server called `pshell`, and a client for access to multiple datagram servers called `pshellAggregator`
+There is a client for access to a single datagram server called `pshell`, and a client for access to multiple datagram servers called `pshellAggregator`.
+The datagram based servers support multiple client sessions with no idle session timeout.

-Note that there are 2 versions of both datagram client programs, `pshell/pshellAggregator`, which are compiled C implementations, and `pshell.py/pshellAggregator.py`, which are a Python implementations.
+Note that there are 2 versions of each datagram client program, `pshell/pshellAggregator`, which are compiled 'C' implementations, and `pshell.py/pshellAggregator.py`, which are Python implementations.
 Any of those can interface to any of the [pshellServerDemo](#pshellServerDemo) programs for all 3 languages as well as the [traceFilterDemo](#traceFilterDemo) program

 <a name="pshell-client"></a>
 ### pshell client
-The `pshell` and `pshell.py` client programs have the same usage and both take a `-h` to show the usage as follows:
+The pshell client programs are used to access a specific datagram pshell server.
+Both the the compiled 'C' version (`pshell')and Python version (`pshell.py`) have the same usage as follows:
 ```
 $ pshell -h